osmandapp/web/main/docs/user/map/map-context-menu.md

 </Tabs>

 Almost every created object by user is moveable i.e. Marker, Favorite, Created POI, Audio/Video Note or Track Waypoint.
-First select an object on the map and then use *<Translate android="true" ids="change_markers_position"/>* menu to move it to a new location.
+First select an object on the map and then use *<Translate android="true" ids="change_markers_position"/>* the menu to move it to a new location.

 ### Plan a Route